DilipChoudharyP/DilipChoudharyP/README.md

 - 👋 Hi, I’m @DilipChoudharyP
 - 👀 I’m interested in building Great Products
-- 🌱 I’m currently learning full stack
+- 🌱 I’m currently learning full stack web dev
 - 💞️ I’m looking to collaborate on world changing ideas
-- 📫 How to reach me dilipchoudharyp@gmail.com
+- 📫 Reach me at dilipchoudharyp@gmail.com

 <!---
 DilipChoudharyP/DilipChoudharyP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.